bootique/bootique-io/README.md

 ## Publishing via CI/CD

-To publish your changes to the website, commit them to the `master` branch and push to GitHub.
+* To publish your changes to the website, commit them to the `master` branch and push to GitHub.
 GitHub Actions will pick them up, build and publish to the live site in just a few minutes.

-Additionally, documentation changes coming from other Bootique modules are published via a cron job scheduled at 4:15 UTC.
+* Documentation changes coming from other Bootique modules are published via a cron job scheduled at 4:15 UTC.

+* There's a way to manually publish the site via GitHub Actions UI

 See [site.yml](./.github/workflows/site.yml) workflow for more details.